 Javier Lopez Garrido

-We are looking for a motivated student who is eager to develop and implement creative approaches to address complex scientific questions.
+We are looking for a motivated doctoral researcher who is eager to develop and implement creative approaches to address complex scientific questions.

 For more information, please check the following publications: Riley et al. Science Advances (2021) (PMID: 33523946), Riley et al. Molecular Microbiology (2018) (PMID: 29363854), and Riley et al. Microbial Cell (2021) (PMID: 33490228)